ultimateboy/workflow/src/quickstart/provider/aws/boot.md

 ```

 When you are finished with the Kubernetes cluster, you may terminate the AWS resources by running
-`./clusters/kube-down.sh`.
-If you are using a new shell environement you will need to set the environment variables we
+`./cluster/kube-down.sh`.
+If you are using a new shell environment you will need to set the environment variables we
 used above so `kube-down.sh` can find the right cluster.

 You are now ready to [install Deis Workflow](install-aws.md)